 David A. Reed, PhD. joined the Brodie Lab after graduating from the University of Chicago Department of Organismal Biology (mentor: Dr. Callum Ross).
 He spent three years in the Brodie lab as a Postdoctoral Fellow working on questions related to the evolution of the jaw apparatus, and then became a faculty member in the UIC Department of Oral Biology in 2013.

 Min Liu, DDS.
 Min came to the Brodie lab as a Ph.D. student from Jilin University (2013-2014).
-She worked on questions related to enamel organ differentiation and development.
+She worked on questions related to mosasaur tooth replacement.
 Min's work is still ongoing.

 Xiulin Yan, DDS, Ph.D.
 Xiulin was a Visiting Scholar in the Department of Orthodontics and in the Brodie lab (2013-2014).
 Xiulin worked on questions of ameloblastin function in non-enamel tissues.
 Her work is still ongoing.

 Yelin Mao, DDS.
 Yelin was a Visiting Scholar in the Department of Orthodontics and in the Brodie lab (2013-2014).
-Yelin continued our work on the model system of the unopposed molar.
-Her work is still ongoing.
+Yelin has been working on the unique chewing apparatus of the sea urchin Strongylocentrotus purpuratus and submitted a first author paper.

 Giancarlo Cecchini.
 Giancarlo came to the Brodie Lab as a pre-dental student from the Illinois Institute of Technology (IIT, Andrew Howard, mentor).
 His presentation on tooth eruption in the ancient Mosasaur Clidastes won him a first prize at UIC College of Dentistry Clinic and Research Day.
 Following his work in the Brodie Lab, Giancarlo received offers from a number of dental schools for his dental training.
 He chose Midwestern University as his future dental school and will be starting in the fall of 2014.